Lightning-AI/pytorch-lightning/docs/source/extensions/datamodules.rst

                 self.dims = getattr(self, 'dims', self.mnist_test[0][0].shape)

-.. warning:: `setup` is called from every process.
+.. warning:: ``setup`` is called from every process.
 Setting state here is okay.

+.. note:: ``teardown`` can be used to clean up the state.
+It is also called from every process

 train_dataloader